cfengine/documentation/reference/promise-types.markdown

            ifvarclass => canonify("start_$(component)");
 ```

-Notice that the function `canonify()` is provided to convert a general variable
-input into a string composed only of legal characters, using the same algorithm
-that CFEngine uses.
+**Notes:**

+While strings are automatically canonified during class definition, they are not
+automatically canonified when checking.
+You may need to use `canonify()` to
+convert strings containing invalid class characters into a valid class.

 **History:** Has the `if` alias (and `unless` opposite) since 3.7.0.

 ### if

-**Description:** Describes extended classes ANDed with context.
+**Description:** Class expression to further restrict the promise context.
 This
-is an exact alias for `ifvarclass`; see its description for details.
+an exact alias for `ifvarclass`; see its description for details.

 **Type:** `string`